Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/09_commandline/ThePrompt.md

 david@Cumbernauld /Users/david % ech $PWD
 ```

-## Some keyboard shortcuts for the cursor
+## Some keyboard shortcuts for the cursor.
+Or use the <delete> key to delete one character at a time.

+Use the left and right arrow keys to move the cursor

 You cannot click in the middle of the line to edit!!!